University Partners With peta2 to Encourage Discussion of Sustainability and the Future of Food Production

 “TAMU agriculture students, many of whom are headed for jobs in the animal agriculture industry post-graduation, are getting a taste of vegan food this week—some for the first time ever,” says peta2 Director of International Youth Outreach Ryan Huling. “peta2 is proud to team up with them because as the population grows, agriculturalists have the power to plant the seeds for a bright and sustainable future through vegan meals, and we hope our TAMU colleagues can lead that charge.”

-peta2—whose motto reads, in part, that “animals are not ours to eat”—notes that the Worldwatch Institute has said that animal agriculture produces more than 51 percent of global greenhouse gases, and the United Nations has concluded that a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+peta2—whose motto reads, in part, that “animals are not ours to eat”—notes that the Worldwatch Institute has said that animal agriculture produces more than 51 percent of global greenhouse gases, and the United Nations has concluded that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.
 One gallon of cow’s milk requires 1,000 gallons of water to produce, while 1 gallon of soy milk uses only 244 gallons of water—and it takes 18 times more land to produce a pound of chicken than to produce a pound of vegan chicken.
 A transition to a plant-based food system protects the planet, famers’ livelihoods, and countless animals from daily suffering and a terrifying death.

 For more information, please visit peta2.com.